TIP 7 - BUYER TO RESOLVE ALL CONCERNS DURING 10 DAY INSPECTION PERIOD

 Read the boilerplate description of what is considered a fixture that remains in the home and transferred to the buyer at time of sale.
 It is always best to be specific and expand the list.
 List fan remotes, fireplace remote electric starters, main gate key fobs, community pool gate key, magnetic cards, pool tools, garage door remote controllers (2 or more), potted plants in front or around the patio or pool, etc. Are the individual hanging mirrors in the bathrooms hanging on a hook?
 If they are, they may be gone when the buyer comes to the house to do their final buyer walkthrough.
 Assume nothing.
 It could be an innocent oversight on the part of the seller and a bad case of buyer assumption without confirming what the seller is thinking.

 Seller Property Disclosure Statement (SPDS) and CLUE Report

-The seller is required to provide the buyer, within the first 5 days of purchase contract execution, the Seller Property Disclosure Statement and CLUE Report (Previous 5 year Insurance Claims History).
+The seller is required to provide the buyer, within the first 3 days of purchase contract execution, the Seller Property Disclosure Statement and CLUE Report (Previous 5-year Insurance Claims History) within the first 3 days of purchase contract execution.
 Review both documents carefully and let the information guide you to discover more about any concerns.
 This information is normally provided to the buyer well before the home inspection occurs.
-Have your home inspector pay close attention to any items brought to your attention in the SPDS, CLUE or based upon your own investigations that you want to know more about.
+Have your home inspector pay close attention to any items brought to your attention within the SPDS, CLUE or based upon your own investigations that you want to know more about.

 Verify Utility Charges